SijmenSchoon/migrash/README.md

 ## But why?
 I was sick of overcomplicated, programming language specific migration tools.
 And I was up for a fun, small programming project.
-So I made migrashion.
+So I made migrashon.

 ## What does the name mean?
 Migration and Shell, mashed up into one word.
 It used to be called migrash, but